tnscorcoran/3scale-api-catalog-setup/README.md

 ##### 2 - Import 4 OAI specs into 3scale.
 ##### 3 - Add catalog files to your 3scale Developer Portal.
 ##### 4 - Modify our catalog files to reflect our API specs.
-##### 5 - Test our catalog.
+##### 5 - Test your catalog.

 ## Prerequisites
 Access to a 3scale Account - either SaaS or On Prem

 ## 1 - Get your 3scale domain and access token.
 First, get your 3scale domain.
-With SaaS it's the portion of your Admin URL between *http://* and *-admin.3scale.net*. e.g. with *https://plugin-admin.3scale.net* it's *plugin*
+With SaaS it's the portion of your Admin URL between *https://* and *-admin.3scale.net*. e.g. with *https://plugin-admin.3scale.net* it's *plugin*
-With On Prem, it's the portion of your Admin URL between *http://* and the dot preceding the start of your host or IP. e.g. with *https://3scale-admin.amp.52.15.150.46.nip.io* it's *3scale-admin.amp*.
+With On Prem, it's the portion of your Admin URL between *https://* and the dot preceding the start of your host or IP. e.g. with *https://3scale-admin.amp.52.15.150.46.nip.io* it's *3scale-admin.amp*.
 We'll refer to this as your *3scale-domain*.
 Next, get your 3scale Access token (used to initialize the CLI).
 Go to Gear sign - Personal Settings - Tokens
 ![01-threescale-accesstoken-1](https://raw.githubusercontent.com/tnscorcoran/3scale-api-catalog-setup/master/_images/01-threescale-accesstoken-1.png)
 Add Access token